gasparka/thesis/docs/2_pyha.rst

     - Model: this can be any Python code that fits as an high level model;
     - Pyha: like :numref:`pyha_basic`, Python domain simulation;
-    - RTL: converts the Pyha model to VHDL and uses the combinition of GHDL and Cocotb for simulation;
+    - RTL: simulation in VHDL domain, Pyha model is converted to VHDL;
     - GATE: synthesises the VHDL code, using Intel Quartus, and simulates the resulting gate-level netlist.